DAY 29: Happiness is Reality Minus Expectations

 TAKEAWAY: For instance, if your in a restaurant with five of your closest friends are around and your sworn enemy is approaching at full speed the first thing you will do is look to your friends for backup.
 If it was just you alone, then the fight or flight stage happens much quicker.
 The takeaway then is keep a solid support system at all times and you’ll be able to avoid a whole lot of stress.

-Day 29 Action Task: For today’s action task phone or reach out to a friend that you have lost contact with.
+Day 29 Movement Task: For today’s action task phone or reach out to a friend that you have lost contact with.

 #1) Ted Talk: Emotional Intelligence: Using the Laws of Attraction:

 Check out this Ted Talk by Dan Gilbert about the surprising ways science has discovered to make people happy.
 I’ll give you a hint… its not about how much money you make or how good looking you are.

 Depression is one of the most mis-understand ailments in the world.
 This awesome Ted Ed looks at the ins and outs of what depression is and some helpful hints on how to overcome it.

 From the author of Lost Connections comes an insightful look into ways to combat loneliness and establish a solid foundation to recovery from depression.